kinshi/c3l/README.md

 * Scroll any area of screen

 ### Bitmap graphics
+I put some thought in how to share the same graphics functions across the VIC and VDC (DRY principle).
+In an OOP language like Java you'd just use an interface and create various implementations.
+Since I'm using ANSI C I had to go with function pointers.
+This basically allows runtime polymorphism, thus I can set the pixel routines, etc. at runtime and share the graphics functions.

 I took a fresh look at implementing lines, rectangles, ellipses and circles. setVicPix sets a pixel and clearVicPix clears a pixels.
 I added a parameter to the graphics function to tell it to set or clear pixels.
 This is pretty cool,